Here you are again at the beginning of spring, with your fruit trees. Wait for it…an ever-repeating miracle is about to unfold before your very eyes!

 Learning to monitor your fruit trees is a key skill at this time of year.

 What to look for in your fruit trees in early spring

 The first signs of spring in your fruit trees that you’re likely to notice depend on your varieties.
-At our place, the early peach varieties are out in beautiful flower.
-Lots of the other peach and nectarine varieties are rapidly approaching budswell.
+At our place, the early peach varieties are some of the first to flower.
+At the same time, lots of the other peach and nectarine varieties are rapidly approaching budswell.